 There are so many prophecies concerning Christ (over 270!) that it would take more than a few screens worth of space to list them all.
 Further, Jesus would have had no control over many of them such as His birthplace or time of birth.
 Second, the odds of one man accidentally fulfilling even 16 of these are 1 in 10^45.
 How many is that?
 For comparison, there are less than 10^82 atoms in the entire universe!
 And Jesus, who affirmed the Bible as the Word of God, proved His reliability and deity by His resurrection (an historical fact not easily ignored).

 Joseph Smith, the author of the Book of Mormon, tried to do some miracles such as prophecy (a test for a true prophet in Deuteronomy 18:21-22) but failed several times.
-He foretold of Christ's second coming in History of the Church (HC) 2:382.
-Joseph Smith preached that the coming of the Lord would be in 56 years (about 1891).
-The second coming did not occur in 1891, and the Mormon Church does not claim that it did.
+He foretold of Christ’s second coming in History of the Church (HC) 5:336: “There are those of the rising generation who shall not taste death till Christ comes.“ Smith consistently taught that the coming of Christ was near.
+In 1835, he spoke of “the coming of the Lord, which was nigh—even fifty-six years should wind up the scene“ (HC 2:182).
+He also claimed that, while praying, “a voice said unto me, ’My son, if thou livest until thou art eighty-five years of age, thou shalt see the face of the Son of Man’“ (ibid., see also also D&C 130:14–17).
+From these pronouncements, Smith’s followers began looking for the Lord to come about 1890.
+Jesus did not return in 1890, and the Mormon church does not claim that He did.
 Nor has it occurred since.
 He also prophesied that several cities would be destroyed in Doctrine and Covenants (D&C) 84:114-115.
 New York, Albany and Boston were to be destroyed if they rejected the gospel according to Smith.
 Joseph Smith himself went to New York, Albany, and Boston and preached there.
 These cities did not accept his gospel, yet they have not been destroyed.
 Another famous false prophecy of Joseph Smith was his "END OF ALL NATIONS" in D&C 87 concerning the rebellion of South Carolina in the war between the states.
 The South was supposed to call on Great Britain for aid, and as a result war would be poured out upon all nations; slaves would revolt; the inhabitants of the earth would mourn; famine, plague, earthquake, thunder, lightning, and a full end of all nations would result.
 The South finally did revolt in 1861, but the slaves did not rise up, war was not poured out upon all nations, there was no worldwide famine, plague, earthquake, etc., and there was no resulting "end of all nations."